Passaggio: Vocal registers

-These three main registers are described as having a rich timbre, because of the overtones due to the Sympathetic resonance within the human body.
+These three main registers are described as having a rich timbre, because of the overtones due to the sympathetic resonance within the human body.
 Their names are derived from the area in which the singer feels these resonant vibration in the body.
 The chest register, more commonly referred to as the chest voice, is the lowest of the registers.
 When singing in the chest voice the singer feels sympathetic vibration in the chest.
 This is the register that people most commonly use while speaking.
 The middle voice falls in-between the chest voice and head voice.
 The head register, or the head voice, is the highest of the main vocal registers.
 When singing in the head voice, the singer may feel sympathetic vibration occurring in the face or another part of the head.
 Where these registers lie in the voice is dependent on sex and the voice type within each sex.

-There are an additional two registers called falsetto and flageolet register, which lie above their head register.
+There are an additional two registers called the falsetto and flageolet (whistle) registers, which lie above the head register.
 Training is often required to access the pitches within these registers.
 Men and women with lower voices rarely sing in these registers.
 Lower voiced women in particular receive very little if any training in the flageolet register.
 Men have one more additional register called the strohbass, which lies below the chest voice.
 Singing in this register is hard on the vocal cords, and therefore, is hardly ever used.

 The transitions between these registers are known as the passaggi.